KMahoney/kmahoney.github.io/_posts/2020-09-17-my-principles-for-building-software.md

 i.e. avoid making a part of the system simpler in exchange for making the system as a whole more complex.

-This trade is usually not an even one.
-Chasing after local simplicity can cause and order of magnitude increase in global complexity.
+This trade is usually not an even one; chasing after local simplicity can cause and order of magnitude increase in global complexity.

-For example, smaller services can make those services simpler, but the reduction in consistency and the need for more inter-process communication makes the system much more complicated.
+For example, smaller services can make those services simpler, but the reduction in consistency and the need for more inter-process communication makes the system as a whole much more complicated.

 ## Recognise Intrinsic Complexity